 Hawai`i Supreme Court Rules 5.1 and 5.2 and 5.3

-The news media must notify a coordinator of their intent to provide film, videotape or still photographic coverage of a judicial proceeding by submitting the appropriate form a reasonable time in advance of the start of the proceeding.
+The news media must notify a court coordinator of their intent to provide any electronic or photographic coverage of a judicial proceeding.
+This includes audio recordings, film, videotape or still photography by submitting an application for extended coverage within a reasonable time in advance of the start of the proceeding.
 “A reasonable time” is defined by Hawai`i Supreme Court Rule 5.1(e)(1).

 Only one written request is necessary for any given case.
-Once an application is made, all media are considered to have applied, i.e., if a television station submits an application, newspaper coverage is included and vice versa.
-Once an application is submitted for a case, that application will apply through the final judgment and any post-judgment motions and appeals.
+Once an application is made, all media are considered to have applied, i.e., if a television station submits an application, newspaper coverage is included, and vice versa.
+Once an application is submitted and granted for a case, that permission for coverage will apply through the final judgment and any post-judgment motions and appeals.

 Equipment and Operators

-Only one news media television camera and one still camera each with a single camera operator will be permitted in the courtroom while court is in session.
-A second television camera may be allowed by the judge for live coverage.
-A second still photographer may be admitted at the discretion of the judge.
-Cameras and operators must be in designated locations.
+Only one news media television camera and one still camera – each with a single camera operator – will be permitted in the courtroom while court is in session.
+A second television camera, however, may be allowed by the judge, at the judge’s discretion, for live coverage.
+A second still photographer also may be admitted at the discretion of the judge.
+Cameras and operators must remain in designated locations.
 Do not conduct interviews in any part of the courtroom.

-News media must arrange any pooling of footage or film among themselves.
+News media must arrange any pooling of photographic images, footage, or film among themselves.
 The court will not participate in any pooling agreement.

 Equipment and camera operators must be ready to record prior to the court proceeding.